How to Collaborate Better: The Case for a Team Help Desk

 Internal service desk

 An internal ticketing system is designed specifically for company-wide communication.
-An internal knowledge base could also be part of this, as well as integrations with project management tools.
+An internal knowledge base could also be part of this, as well as integrations with a service desk or other project management tools.

 External service desk